Skip to main content

 local url, err = fs.unique_name(Url("/tmp/test.txt"))

-If the file already exists, the function will append _n to the filename, where n is a number, and keep incrementing it until it finds the first available name.
+If the file already exists, it will append _n to the filename, where n is a number, and keep incrementing until the first available name is found.

 Command